Xhynk/content-mask/readme.txt

 1. Enable the Content Mask, place the Content Mask URL (the URL of the content you want to embed), and choose the Content Mask Method (Download, Iframe, or Redirect (301)).

 == Changelog ==
+= 1.1.4.2 =
+* Forgot to remove class methods that were no longer in use, which triggered E_NOTICE errors in some sites.

 = 1.1.4.1 =
 * Content Mask URL's without a protocol have `http://` added to them, since not all sites are secure yet.
 However, if your site is secure, it won't display `http://` iframes.
 Iframe method now checks if your site is secured with ssl, and if so force updates the Content Mask URL's protocol to `https://`.
 If the content still is blank, it's because the iframe'd site is insecure and wouldn't show up either way.